About Me

 Should Dogs Get Dressed Up?

-Dogs like people get cold for a number of reasons.
-Older dogs are less active and may have poor circulation.
-Small dogs have very little body mass.
-And some dogs just don't have heavy coats of fur.
+have very little body mass.
+And some dogs just don't have heavy coats of

 So, instead of "cranking" up the heat, you might try dressing up your pooch.